asymptotic-code/homebrew-sui-prover/README.md

 # Asymptotic-code Sui-prover

-## How do I install these formulae?
+## How do I install these formulas?

 `brew install asymptotic-code/sui-prover/<formula>`